LDurham89/Machine-Learning-project-Disaster-Response/README.md

 - TfidfTransformer
 - MultiOutputClassifier: This is a class that allows us to run a model that performs multiple classification tasks in parellel
 - RandomForestClassifier: This is the estimator that we use with the MultiOutputClassifier object
+- GridSearchCV: used to find model parameters that optimise performance
 - classification_report: The classification report allows us to evaluate the model by providing recall, precision and f1 scores

 The last package used in the ML pipeline saves our model: